mid1221213/RakuDroid/README.md

 To specify a different arch than the default (which is x86_64):

-	make all ARCH=aarch64
+	make ARCH=aarch64 all

-To make a gzip'ed tarball:
+To make a `gzip`'ed tarball:

 	make install

 ### Customizable variables

-The configuration variables can be passed as in the example above to the make command (no need to hack the `Makefile`.
+The configuration variables can be passed as in the example above to the make command (no need to hack the `Makefile`).
 The list of these variables and their current default value is:

 ```make
 ARCH           ?= x86_64